xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Detach the servo, be sure to do protective work before unlocking to avoid injury or damage.

-:param servo_id: 1-7, 8, if servo_id is 8, will detach all servo
+:param servo_id: 1-(Number of axes), 8, if servo_id is 8, will detach all servo
-    1. 1-7: detach only one joint
+    1. 1-(Number of axes): detach only one joint
         ex: xarm.set_servo_detach(servo_id=1)
     2: 8: detach all joints, please
         ex: xarm.set_servo_detach(servo_id=8)